Green NCAP has developed a star rating that allows the environmental performance of cars, to be compared easily.

 Cars with a high star rating have performed well in all three assessment areas for Clean Air, Energy Efficiency and Greenhouse Gases.

 4 stars: Overall good environmental performance; equipped with good and robust emission abatement and fuel saving technology.
+Energy efficiency may be compromised compared to 5-star cars, leading to a greater drain on environmental resources.

 3 stars: Average to good overall performance but equipped with regular emission abatement and fuel or energy saving technology fitted.
+Good combustion vehicle and the most inefficient electric vehicles may be rated as three stars.

 2 stars: Nominal overall environmental performance lacking some emission abatement and/or fuel or energy saving technology with room for improvement.